quantumghent/TensorTutorials/lectures/1-Introduction/LinearAlgebra.md

 The entire discussion can be summarized and leads to the following equivalent definitions of a tensor:

-* A tensor is an element of a tensor product of vector spaces, which can be represented as a multi-dimensional array of numbers that indicate the components along the constituent basis vectors. (a tensor is vector-like)
+* A tensor is an element of a tensor product of vector spaces, which can be represented as a multi-dimensional array of numbers that indicate the components along the constituent basis vectors.
+Thus, a tensor is _vector-like_.
-* A tensor is a multi-linear map between vector spaces, which can be represented as a matrix that represents the action of the map on the basis vectors of the input vector space. (a tensor is matrix-like)
+* A tensor is a multi-linear map between vector spaces, which can be represented as a matrix that represents the action of the map on the basis vectors of the input vector space.
+Thus, a tensor is _matrix-like_.

 The equivalence of these two definitions leads to the lifting of many important facets of linear algebra to the multi-linear setting.